sincereuk/docs/content/docs/environment-variables/available-env-vars.md

+--- tags: environmentvariables
 ---
-tags: environmentvariables
----
 ## Available environment variables

-There are a number of environment variables defined during a build (as well as during a deploy).
-They contain a variety of information, such as links to the current application, build or deploy as well as the branch name and the location of your application's unique cache.
+There are a number of environment variables defined during pipeline execution.
+They contain a variety of information, such as links to the current application, the run, as well as the branch name and the location of your application's unique cache.

-### Build related variables
+### Git-type Workflow related variables

 Let's take a look at a selection of them available during a build: